budius/pet-shop-app/README.md

 ## Architecture

-It all starts with a pretty standard architecture.
+It all starts with a pretty standard unidirectional data flow (UDF) architecture.

 - Data sources area separated into services
 - Repositories manage different data sources and provide domain data to the UI